rinovan18/dropsolid/readme/before-install/readme.md

 Certain modules are currently locked and should not be updated unless the following criteria have been met.

-- Page Manager: v4.0.0-beta3
-  - see patches in composer.json
-- All beta, RC and alpha releases are locked.
+- All alpha releases are locked.
 If you need to update them, do so at your own risk and make sure to test thoroughly!